Will-Marriott/friendface-take-2/README.md

 - In the project explorer, right click the source folder and choose "Mark Directory as > Sources Root"
   - This should now show the `Main` and `UserPost` classes as Java classes
 - Run the application by clicking the play button or by going to "Run > Run 'Main'"
-  - This may fail if it cannot find an out folder or if the language setting isn't compatible with the Java SDK running
+  - This may fail if it cannot find an out folder or if the language setting isn't compatible with the Java SDK running.
+  - If you are getting the error message `java: error: release version 17 not supported` or similar, try right-clicking the source folder > Open Project Settings, and change the language level to 11.
 - Look at the Run window for a list of the example posts

 ### Tasks